Simple2B/RobertCohen-deploy/README.md

    chmod 400 userbook-keyvalue-pair.pem
    ```

-   Step 4 — Run command ssh -i userbook-keyvalue-pair.pem es2-user@`the-public-DNS-name`.
+   Step 4 — Run command ssh.
 It will be like:

    ```bash
    ssh -i userbook-keyvalue-pair.pem ec2-user@userbook-instance.compute-1.amazoneaws.com
    ```

-## Installing required packages on Amazon Linux EC2
+## Install Required Packages on Amazon Linux EC2

 1. Connect by SSH to Amazon Linux EC2 Instance (see the topic `Connection to EC2 instance via SSH`)